UTSCCSCC01/finalprojectf22-bravo-six/doc/sprint2/sprint2.md

 # Spikes/Blockers
 - Using JS Native is still fairly new to many of us so it takes alot of research before implementing something
 - Certain stories/tasks need other stories/tasks to be completed first.
-- Alot of members have midterms and assignments for whole week
+- Alot of members have midterms and assignments for the whole week
-- Work capacity will fluxuate based off our personal schedules (ie. exam season, times of increased workload)
+- Work capacity will fluctuate based off our personal schedules (ie. exam season, times of increased workload)
 - Certain UI issues, for example sliders not working properly on web (reported issue online)

 # Team Capacity